-To resize or relocate the Buffer Pool Extension file, you must disable the Buffer Pool Extension, and then re-enable it with the required configuration.
-When you disable the Buffer Pool Extension, SQL Server will have less buffer memory available, which may cause an immediate increase in memory pressure and I/O, resulting in performance degradation.
-You should therefore plan reconfiguration of the Buffer Pool Extension carefully to minimize disruption to application users.
+To resize or relocate the buffer pool extension file, you must disable the buffer pool extension, and then re-enable it with the required configuration.
+When you disable the buffer pool extension, SQL Server will have less buffer memory available, which might cause an immediate increase in memory pressure and I/O, resulting in performance degradation.
+You should therefore plan reconfiguration of the buffer pool extension carefully to minimize disruption to application users.

-You can view the status of the Buffer Pool Extension by querying the sys.dm\os\buffer\pool\extension\configuration dynamic management view.
+You can view the status of the buffer pool extension by querying the sys.dm\os\buffer\pool\extension\configuration dynamic management view.
 You can monitor its usage by querying the sys.dm\os\buffer\descriptors dynamic management view.